A Student-Run Restaurant in the Heart of Campus

 Do you have a cancellation policy?
 What if I'm running late for my reservation?

 Guests arriving late will be provided a grace period of 15 minutes.
-Arriving past this grace period may result in being seated at the bar or losing the reservation.
+Arriving past this grace period may result in being seated at the bar or loss of reservation.

 Program Links